 Roughly inspired by the original Seiko Speedtimer from 1969, this modern speed timer release came with the option to equip the watch with a solar-powered quartz chronograph movement.
 The overall impression of the watch is that of a functional instrument watch with a slightly vintage design.
 The bold tachymetric scale on the bezel emphasizes the watch’s tool watch roots.

 The bold presence of the bezel is an interesting juxtaposition to the size of the watch, which measures 39mm in diameter and 45.5mm lug-to-lug.
-This should provide a more balanced wearing experience than you would typically expect from a chronograph.
+This should provide a more balanced wearing experience than you would typically expect from a clock.

 10. Citizen Eco-Drive Avion